YDLIDAR/ydlidar_ros2_driver/README.md

 ```
 This means that slam_toolbox captured the scan data at the wrong time, **restart slam_toolbox to solve the problem**.

-The `slam_toolbox` seems to capture only one of the data in the vary first time as the basis of data size validation, and will be calculated by the formula `max_angle - min_angle / angle_increment + residual` (`residual` in 360 degrees Lidar is `0`, others lidar is `1`), if the data size calculated from the `angle_increment` value happens to be different from the one calculated in this node, it will lead to the problem that most of the data can not be verified, the purpose of adopting the average value in this node is to reduce the chance that the calculated value is different from the value captured by `slam_toolbox`.
+The `slam_toolbox` seems to capture only one of the data in the vary first time as the basis of data size validation, and will be calculated by the formula `max_angle - min_angle / angle_increment + residual` (`residual` in 360 degrees Lidar is `0`, others lidar is `1`), if the data size calculated from the `angle_increment` value happens to be different from the one calculated in this node, it will lead to the problem that most of the data can not be verified.

 ## Contact EAI
 ![Development Path](images/EAI.png)